 Thanks to the web, man expands his own world not via a stone hummer or an airplane, but via another person.
 We enter a society where every one of us becomes an easily employed tool for somebody else.
 In full agreement with McLuhan’s ideas, the web, consisting of others, becomes for each of us an expansion of our own nervous system to global proportions.

-Or perhaps some new limitation will arise, replacing bygone physical difficulties of interaction
+Or perhaps some new limitations will arise, replacing bygone physical difficulties of interaction.